mknx/smarthome/dev/README.md

    * changes to plugins from other developers must be checked with the developer.

 ### Push changes
+   * `git checkout develop`: goto the develop branch
    * `git add changedfile.py`: select one or more files for commit
+   * `git status`: check the files and that your are in the develop branch
    * `git commit` describe the commit with a useful comment
    * `git pull && git push`: sync with the origin repository